Surround yourself with these healthy Low-Carb Game Day Recipes and you'll wake up happy even if your team doesn't win!

 If you're a fan of meatloaf, check out cheesy chicken meatloaf and gourmet beef meatloaf, which can be cooked in a muffin tin.
 Salsa turkey meatloaf muffins are perfect for a sporting event too.

-Why I love them: Besides being delicious, these recipes can be prepped in advance and frozen before or after cooking.
+Why you'll love them: Besides being delicious, these little cups can be prepped in advance and frozen before or after cooking.

 3. Stuffed Bacon-Wrapped Shrimp